Reviewing and Publishing Definitions

 ).

-You can use the editor to resolve the conflicts.
-For any conflict highlighted in the editor, choose to accept the current changes (which you made) or incoming changes that were uploaded after your last download.
-Or you can delete both sets of changes and put in new ones.
+that was uploaded after your last download.
+Alternatively, you can delete both sets of changes and put in new ones.
 All conflicts must be resolved before you can attempt to publish the merged changes.

 It is very possible that your changes and the newly downloaded changes do not conflict in any way.
 In that case, the editor will contain the latest downloaded changes merged in with your changes and you will not find any occurrences of the conflict markers.

-Click Conflicts are Resolved and your definitions will be published.
+Click Conflicts are Resolved and your Definitions will be published.

-Recommended Workflow
+Recommended workflow

 The following actions can cause this: